parpalak/rose/README.md

 $resultSet->getItems()['id_1']->getSnippet(); // 'I have to make up a <i>content</i>.'
 ```

-`SnippetBuilder` highlights the found words with italics.
+Words in snippets are highlighted the same way as in titles.

 Building snippets is quite a heavy operation.
-Use it together with pagination.
+Use it with pagination to reduce the snippet generation time.